pineunity/apmec/doc/source/contributor/dev-process.rst

-Tacker Development Process
+Apmec Development Process
 ==========================

-Enhancement to Tacker functionality can be done using one of the following two development process options.
+Enhancement to Apmec functionality can be done using one of the following two development process options.
 The choice depends on the complexity of the enhancement.